chandevel/Clover/README.md

 # This branch will only contain additional bugfixes as of 4/25/2019.
-No new features will be added.
+No new features will be added for about a month while I deal with some life stuff.

 # Clover - imageboard browser for Android